Grasmere and Rydal Tourist Information

 There are walks, hikes and climbs to satisfy all levels of experience and abilities in the nearby Langdales, Furness Fells, Helvellyn and Borrowdale.
 The Tourist Information Centres in Grasmere and Ambleside will provide advice and help.

 A wide choice of routes including Loughrigg Fell, around Grasmere and Rydal Water, and the Grizedale Forest trails.
-The Tourist Information Centres and Bike Treks have full details.
+The Tourist Information Centres have full details.

 Fishing